francescolonardo/eCPPTv3-Preparation/10_command_and_control.md

 Empire implements the ability to run PowerShell agents without needing powershell.exe, provides you with rapidly deployable post-exploitation modules ranging from keyloggers to Mimikatz, and adaptable communications to evade network detection, all wrapped up in a usability-focused framework.

 Empire 4 includes a pure-PowerShell Windows agent, Python 3.x Linux/OS X agents, and C# agents.
-It is the merger of the previous PowerShell Empire and Python EmPyre projects.
+It is the merger of the previous PowerShell-Empire and Python EmPyre projects.

 PowerShell-Empire was recently updated and is now officially supported and maintained by Kali Linux, more information regarding the update can be found here:
 [https://www.kali.org/blog/empire-starkiller](https://www.kali.org/blog/empire-starkiller/)